Nelson Doubleday Jr.: Career

 Growing up as the son and grandson of owners of a major book publishing house, Nelson Doubleday Jr. was determined to join the family business.
 Entering Doubleday as a young man as an assistant in the promotion and subsidiary rights departments, he learned the business by progressing through a variety of positions.
 He became the president of Doubleday in 1978.

 In 1980, he was instrumental in the company's decision to buy the New York Mets baseball team from the Payson family, putting up 80% of the $21.1 million price tag and became chairman of the board of the Mets.
 The remaining 20% came from partners City Investing Corporation and Fred Wilpon.
 Wilpon and Doubleday put in an additional $20 million over the next three years to rebuild the franchise.
-The pair built the franchise into a pennant contender in 1984 and 1985 and winning the 1986 World Series title.
+The pair built the franchise into a pennant contender in 1984 and 1985 and winner of the 1986 World Series.
 The team also saw attendance rise significantly and earn $6 million.

 In 1985, Doubleday saw a decline in sales from 1980 and hired James R. McLaughlin, the head of Dell Publishing, a Doubleday subsidiary, to streamline and downsize.
 Doubleday's tenure as president ended in 1985; he was succeeded by McLaughlin, who was president during 1985 and 1986.
 In 1986, Doubleday sold the publishing company to Bertelsmann AG for a reported $475 million.
-That same year, Doubleday and Wilpon each bought a 50 percent ownership position in the Mets.
+That same year, Doubleday bought a 50 percent stake in the Mets in his own name.
+Wilpon bought the remaining 50 percent to become a full partner.

 In 2002, Doubleday sold his stake in the Mets to Wilpon for $135 million, thus making Wilpon the sole owner of the Mets.